Stinky feet? 5 best recipes to treat foot odor

 Clay foot mask

-We have recommended clay masks to beautify skin and to alleviate pains caused by inflammation.
+We have recommended clay masks to beautify skin and alleviate pains caused by inflammation.
 They also serve to eliminate foot odor.
 You can use green or red clay, which will be mixed with warm water until creating an oily paste.
 Smear the cream on your feet, and leave the mask for 20 minutes.
-Wash feet with warm water afterwards.
+Wash feet with warm water afterward.
 Because clay has a tendency to dry things out a bit, you can moisturize your feet a little with almond oil or hydrating creams.